Ecwid/ecwid-api-docs/includes/_startersite.md

 ### Upload cover image

-Upload image to prepare it for a starter site cover.
+Upload image to prepare it for a instant site cover.

-<aside class="note">Once you get a successful result, get the JSON response and send it via <a href="https://developers.ecwid.com/api-documentation/starter-site#create-and-update-starter-site-content-details">Update starter site content</a> request to update the starter site cover image.</aside>
+<aside class="note">Once you get a successful result, get the JSON response and send it via <a href="https://developers.ecwid.com/api-documentation/instant-site#create-and-update-instant-site-content-details">Update instant site content</a> request to update the instant site cover image.</aside>

 > Request example